One More Day (comics): Plot

-On his way to the hospital, Peter is confronted by a little girl who says she holds the answer to his problem.
-He talks to the little girl, who runs off.
-While pursuing her, Peter encounters a group of men; a woman in red informs him these are alternate versions of himself, from alternate timelines where he never became Spider-Man.
+On his way to the hospital, Peter is confronted by a little girl who says she holds the answer to his problem before running off.
+While pursuing her, Peter encounters a group of men; a woman in red informs him that these are alternate versions of himself, from alternate timelines where he never became Spider-Man.
 The woman in red transforms into the demon Mephisto, who tells Peter he can save Aunt May.
-As payment, Mephisto wants not Peter's soul, but his marriage to Mary Jane.
+As payment, Mephisto wants not Peter's soul, but his marriage to Mary Jane Watson.
 Peter and Mary Jane are given until midnight the following night to decide their answer and, after several hours agonizing over the choice, they agree to the deal.
 Mary Jane also whispers to Mephisto another, unspecified offer.
-Finally, Mephisto reveals to the couple that his disguise as the little girl was in fact their future daughter, but she will never exist because of their decision.
+Before completing the deal, Mephisto spitefully reveals that the little girl was in fact Peter and Mary Jane's future daughter, who will now never exist because of the choice they made.

-As Mephisto changes history so that Peter and Mary Jane never married, the two have a final embrace.
+As Mephisto begins to change history, the two embrace for a final time.
 When the deal is complete, Peter wakes up alone in bed, once again living with Aunt May.
 He attends a party being held for his best friend Harry Osborn (previously thought to have died in Spectacular Spider-Man #200), who introduces Lilly Hollister and Carlie Cooper.
 Peter glimpses Mary Jane sadly leaving the party.
-The guests all toast to a "Brand New Day."
+The guests all toast to a "Brand New Day".